-Fayettechill founder Mo Elliott and his girlfriend, Gracie Edwards, spent 18 months living on the road in their converted Sprinter van.
+Fayettechill founder Mo Elliott and his wife, Gracie Elliott, spent 18 months living on the road in their converted Sprinter van.
 Their experience taught them about themselves and the planet and refined their vision for Fayettechill.
 Living on the road means spending most of the day doing simple survival tasks like cooking, cleaning, and finding free places to sleep, while also trying to make the most of the place you are.
 It means constantly driving to and exploring new places, and, for Mo & Gracie, all while working virtually normal hours.
 With fewer distractions, a longer list of tasks, and ever-changing scenery, their trip taught them many things that all of us might be interested in.
 After I had a similar experience living out of my truck for a year, we sat down to discuss life, van life, the Ozarks, and more.

 What was it like when you finally committed to taking this trip?